RBC is one of Canada’s leading Big 5 banks, offering a variety of travel and cash back credit cards.

 RBC has a mix of cards for different purposes:

-Technically, RBC’s primary travel rewards program is known as RBC Rewards.
-You can redeem points for travel bookings, merchandise, gift cards, or WestJet Dollars.
-Travel redemptions booked through RBC Rewards can be made for 1 cent per point.
+RBC’s primary travel rewards program is officially known as Avion Rewards.
+As a cardholder of any credit card that earns Avion points, you’re an Avion Premium member, meaning you can redeem points for travel bookings, merchandise, gift cards, or WestJet Dollars.
+Travel redemptions booked through Avion Rewards can be made for 1 cent per point.

-Meanwhile, Avion cards are a subset of RBC Rewards with additional premium travel redemption options:
+Meanwhile, Avion-branded credit cards are a subset of Avion Rewards.
+These cardholders are considered Avion Elite members with additional premium travel redemption options:

 Aside from transferring your Avion points, you can earn airline miles directly on a British Airways or Cathay Pacific co-branded card, if you’d prefer.
 These cards have features like an annual companion fare or an anniversary bonus for second-year cardholders.